linaro-mmwg/lhg-oe-manifests/README.md

 # Multimedia Working Group OpenSDK Build (MMWG OE Build)

-Multimedia Working Group OpenSDK Build is the MMWG reference build, where the integration of Chromium, OP-TEE and DRM has already been done and validated.
-This can then be used as a baseline reference implementation by MWMG members.
+Multimedia Working Group OpenSDK Build is the MMWG reference build, where the integration of wpewebkit, OP-TEE and DRM components has already been validated.
+This can then be used as a baseline reference implementation by MWMG Linaro members.

 Multimedia Working Group OpenSDK is based on [Linaro OpenEmbedded Reference Platform Build (OE RPB)](https://github.com/96boards/oe-rpb-manifest)

 ## Maintainers

 * Andrey Konovalov <mailto:andrey.konovalov@linaro.org>
+* Peter Griffin <mailto:peter.griffin@linaro.org>

 ## Support